University of Mauritius

 University of Mauritius, Faculty of Social Studies & Humanities.

 The University of Mauritius (UoM) (Université de Maurice) is the national university of Mauritius.
 It is the oldest and largest university in the country in terms of student enrollment and the curriculum offered.
 The public university's main campus is located at Réduit, Moka.

 History

 The University of Mauritius was officially established by the University of Mauritius Ordinance in December 1965, incorporating the existing School of Agriculture.
 In 1971, the University of Mauritius Act further defined the objectives, powers, functions and structure of the university.
-On 24 March 1972, Her Majesty Queen Elizabeth II, accompanied by His Royal Highness Prince Philip, Duke of Edinburgh, inaugurated the University of Mauritius.
-The first chancellor of the university was Her Royal Highness the Princess Alexandra, the Honourable Lady Ogilvy.
+On 24 March 1972, Queen Elizabeth II, accompanied by Prince Philip, Duke of Edinburgh, inaugurated the University of Mauritius.
+The first chancellor of the university was Princess Alexandra, the Honourable Lady Ogilvy.

 Organisation

 Faculty of Agriculture

 The Faculty of Agriculture is the oldest faculty of the university.
 It was founded in 1914 as the School of Agriculture, and in 1966 it was incorporated into the newly established University of Mauritius.
 The Faculty of Agriculture operates the UoM Farm, an open laboratory of 21 acre.

 The faculty comprises two departments: Agricultural & Food Science; and Agricultural Production & Systems.
 As of 2015, it has 415 students and 21 full-time academic staff.